7 Steps in Creating a Strong Digital Marketing Strategy

 How do you measure your growth?
 There are several items to take into account:

-- If you’re running online ads and you’re not seeing what you’re asking for, you need to locate an expert.
+- If you’re running online ads and not seeing what you’re asking for, you must locate an expert.

-- Go into your website host or wordpress dashboard.
+- Go into your website host or WordPress dashboard.
 You can gain a lot of insight from looking at your site stats.
-You can tell which page is getting the most traffic, which would be important to view if you’re running ads to certain blogs.
+You can tell which page gets the most traffic, which would be essential to view if you’re running ads on specific blogs.